Iceland: Reformation and the Early Modern period

-1814–1918: Independence movement
+1814–1918: independence movement

-In 1814, following the Napoleonic Wars, Denmark-Norway was broken up into two separate kingdoms via the Treaty of Kiel but Iceland remained a Danish dependency.
+After the Napoleonic Wars in 1814, Denmark-Norway broke up into two separate kingdoms via the Treaty of Kiel, but Iceland remained a Danish dependency.
 Throughout the 19th century, the country's climate continued to grow colder, resulting in mass emigration to the New World, particularly to the region of Gimli, Manitoba in Canada, which was sometimes referred to as New Iceland.
-About 15,000 people emigrated, out of a total population of 70,000.
+About 15,000 people emigrated out of a total population of 70,000.

 A national consciousness arose in the first half of the 19th century, inspired by romantic and nationalist ideas from mainland Europe.
 An Icelandic independence movement took shape in the 1850s under the leadership of Jón Sigurðsson, based on the burgeoning Icelandic nationalism inspired by the Fjölnismenn and other Danish-educated Icelandic intellectuals.
+In 1874, poet and clergyman Matthías Jochumsson wrote the lyrics of "Lofsöngur," which became the Icelandic national anthem.
+Composer Sveinbjörn Sveinbjörnsson wrote the music.

 In 1874, Denmark granted Iceland a constitution and limited home rule.
-This was expanded in 1904, and Hannes Hafstein served as the first Minister for Iceland in the Danish cabinet.
+That was expanded in 1904, and Hannes Hafstein served as the first Minister for Iceland in the Danish cabinet.

-1918–1944: Independence and the Kingdom of Iceland
+1918–1944: independence and the Kingdom of Iceland

-The Danish–Icelandic Act of Union, an agreement with Denmark signed on 1 December 1918 and valid for 25 years, recognised Iceland as a fully sovereign and independent state in a personal union with Denmark.
+The Danish–Icelandic Act of Union, an agreement with Denmark signed on 1 December 1918 and valid for 25 years, recognized Iceland as a fully sovereign and independent state in a personal union with Denmark.
 The Government of Iceland established an embassy in Copenhagen and requested that Denmark carry out on its behalf certain defence and foreign affairs matters, subject to consultation with the Althing.
 Danish embassies around the world displayed two coats of arms and two flags: those of the Kingdom of Denmark and those of the Kingdom of Iceland.
 Iceland's legal position became comparable to those of countries belonging to the Commonwealth of Nations, such as Canada, whose sovereign is King Charles III.

 During World War II, Iceland joined Denmark in asserting neutrality.
 After the German occupation of Denmark on 9 April 1940, the Althing replaced the King with a regent and declared that the Icelandic government would take control of its own defence and foreign affairs.
 A month later, British armed forces conducted Operation Fork, the invasion and occupation of the country, violating Icelandic neutrality.
 In 1941, the Government of Iceland, friendly to Britain, invited the then-neutral United States to take over its defence so that Britain could use its troops elsewhere.